Tag: performance optimization

 p2.X = 30;

-In this example, modifying p2 does not affect p1 because they are independent copies of the same data.
+In this example, modifying p2 does not impact p1 because they are independent copies of the same data.

 Reference Types

-Reference types, on the other hand, are defined using the class keyword.
-They are stored on the heap, and variables of reference types hold a reference (or pointer) to the actual data.
-When you assign a reference type to a new variable or pass it to a method, only the reference is copied, not the data itself.
+Reference types, defined using the class keyword, are stored on the heap.
+Variables of reference types hold a reference (think of it as a pointer) to the actual data.
+Assigning a reference type to another variable or passing it to a method copies the reference, not the data itself.

 class Circle